 Vagrant 1.7 comes with a new command:

 vagrant push.
-Just as "vagrant up"
+Just as

 is a single command to create a development environment for any application,